mvconsbruch/AlgNT/README.md

 ## Anouncements
 Exercise sessions start at 8:30!

-**If you submitted sheets via email and didn't get a response, please write me.
-Seemingly my email client was misconfigured, resulting in *some* mails not being delivered.**

 ## Solutions to the exercise sheets
 Warning: These are my preperations for the exercise sessions.
 There might be errors, some solutions might even be completely wrong.
-If you think you found an error or have questions regarding these solutions, tell me about it :)
+If you think you found an error or have questions regarding the solutions, I strongly encourage you to tell me about it :)

 * [Sheet 1](Sheet01/Sheet01.pdf) (mostly) results on algebraic integers.
 * [Sheet 2](Sheet02/Sheet02.pdf) Computations with norm and trace, a integral extension of the integers with infinitely many units, all finite free modules over integral domains are submodules of a free module.